cloudflightio/cloudflight-platform-spring/README.md

 ### BDD Support

-The module `platform-test:platform-test-bdd` pulls the required libraries of [JGiven](https://jgiven.org) to our classpath.
+The module `platform-spring-test:platform-test-bdd` pulls the required libraries of [JGiven](https://jgiven.org) to our classpath.
 It automatically registers the `JGivenExtension` on all test JUnit5 test cases, so you don't need to add something like `@ExtendsWith(JGivenExtension.class)` to your test cases.

 Have a look at the excellent [JGiven documentation](https://jgiven.org/userguide/) how to use the full strength of those tests.
 This module also ships